 There's one right in front of us

-I wish I replied, assuming she was joking
+I wish I replied, assuming she wasn't being serious

 Where?

-I looked and there before my eyes was indeed an Osprey.
+I looked and right before my eyes was indeed an Osprey.

-It was facing us hanging in the wind high above the water of the smaller basin known as Farmoor One, its great wings spread wide.
+It was facing us, hanging in the light wind high above the water of the smaller basin known as Farmoor One, its great wings spread wide.

-It circled the basin and we watched it reconnoitering the placid water below.
+It slowly circled the basin and we watched it reconnoitering the placid waters below.

-There is no shortage of fish as Thames Water, at vast expense, stock the reservoir each year with trout for which fishermen pay a daily fee to come and catch.
+There is no shortage of fish as Thames Water, at vast expense, stock the reservoir's two basins each year with trout for which fishermen pay a daily fee to catch.

-On three occasions it looked to have seen a fish and would stall and half retract its wngs and dive for the water, each time without success although on two occasions it actually plunged into the water.
+On three occasions it looked to have seen a fish and would stall then half retract its wngs and dive for the water, each time without success although on two occasions it actually plunged into the water.
+Definitely an inexperienced bird but practice makes perfect.

-Undeterred it would rise from the reservoir, shake off the water and commence gaining height to circle once again, head facing down to the water searching, searching, only one thing on its mind -food
+Undeterred it would rise from the reservoir, shake off the water from its plumage and commence gaining height to circle once again, head facing down to the water searching, searching, only one thing on its mind -food

-A fourth dive came, and an explosion of spray as it disappeared underwater only to as suddenly re-appear and emerge with a small fish in its talons, then lifting off it ruffled the water from its feathers and flew to a distant tree on Wytham Hill to consume its prize
+A fourth dive came, followed by an explosion of spray as it disappeared underwater only to as suddenly re-emerge with a small fish in its talons, then lifting off it ruffled the water from its feathers and flew to a distant tree on Wytham Hill to consume its meagre prize.

-The Osprey was a young bird hatched this year, coming from most probably Scotland or possibly further north in Scandinavia.
+The Osprey was a young bird hatched this year, told by the buff fringes to its upperwing feathers.
+It has come from most probably Scotland or possibly further north in Scandinavia.
 Being a juvenile, newly independent and inexperienced it is having to learn quickly so I suppose to catch a fish no matter what size is a step in the right direction and bodes well for the future.
+Let's hope so.

-This will be its first flight south with still a long way to go to its winter home in southern Africa and it will not return, all being well for two years.
+This will be its first flight south with still a long way to migrate to its winter home in southern Africa and it will not return, all being well until the year after next.
 The hazards facing it are many but for now all is well.

 No comments: